 We are committed to a program of general collecting that provides voucher specimens for our tissues.
 Tissues without voucher specimens and collection data are of more limited use because researchers have no way to verify identification or to pursue complementary studies of anatomy, geographic variation in morphology, etc.

-The Burke also provides grants of its tissues and extracts to qualified researchers at other institutions.
-Only rarely will the Burke consider providing the bulk of material for a particular research project.
-All those requesting grants will be expected to abide by our Tissue Policy (see below).
-In return, the Burke will absorb the high cost of obtaining, cataloguing and maintaining tissues and extracts for general use by the research community.
+The Burke also provides tissue loans to qualified researchers at other institutions.
+All those requesting loans are expected to abide by our Tissue Policy (see below.)
+In return, the Burke will absorb the high cost of obtaining, cataloguing and maintaining tissues for general use by the research community.

 Requesting a Tissue Loan

-All requests for tissues must be received in writing, preferably via email to the Genetic Resources collections manager (contact information available on the People & Contact page).
-Researchers should provide detailed information about their proposed project and need for tissues, formally agree to our Loan Conditions, and be prepared to pay applicable fees or shipping expenses (see below for details).
-Granting of loans is contingent upon final approval from appropriate curators and researchers within the Division of Zoology.
+All requests for tissues must be received in writing; the GRC manager is the primary contact for loans.
+Researchers should provide detailed information about their proposed project and need for tissues, formally agree to our Loan Conditions, and be prepared to pay applicable fees or shipping expenses (see below for details.)
+Loans are subject to approval by the GRC collection manager and appropriate curators.

 Before receiving loan approval, researchers must provide the following information in their application letter: